intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/optimizing-rating-aggregation-a-method-for-creating-accurate-aggregate-rating-indicators.md

 ---
 title: Optimizing Rating Aggregation - A Method for Creating Accurate Aggregate Rating Indicators
+head: [
+  {
+    tag: 'meta',
+    attrs: {
+      name: 'title',
+      content: 'Improving Decision-Making with Accurate Aggregate Ratings | IntellectualFrontiers', },
+  },
+  {
+    tag: 'meta',
+    attrs: {
+      name: 'description',
+      content: 'Optimize your decision-making with accurate aggregate ratings.
+See how our methods improve reliability in rating aggregation, with a focus on sentiment analysis.' , },
+  },
+  {
+    tag: 'meta',
+    attrs: {
+      property: 'og:title',
+      content: 'Improving Decision-Making with Accurate Aggregate Ratings | IntellectualFrontiers', },
+  },
+  {
+    tag: 'meta',
+    attrs: {
+      property: 'og:description',
+      content: 'Optimize your decision-making with accurate aggregate ratings.
+See how our methods improve reliability in rating aggregation, with a focus on sentiment analysis.', },
+  },
+  {
+    tag: 'meta',
+    attrs: {
+      name: 'twitter:title',
+      content: 'Improving Decision-Making with Accurate Aggregate Ratings | IntellectualFrontiers', },
+  },
+  {
+    tag: 'meta',
+    attrs: {
+      name: 'twitter:description',
+      content: 'Optimize your decision-making with accurate aggregate ratings.
+See how our methods improve reliability in rating aggregation, with a focus on sentiment analysis.', },
+  },
+]
 uspto-canonical-id-label: Patent
 uspto-patent-number: US10489830B2
 inventor: Shah N. Shahid